35-Year-Old Bowler England Nickname: Jimmy

 RotoWire Fantasy Analysis

-Anderson dazzled his way to seven for 42 off 20.1 overs including five maidens in the second innings of England's Test victory over the West Indies at Lord's.
+Anderson snatched three for 12 off 10.1 overs including five maidens in the second innings of England's tour match against the Cricket Australia XI.

 James Anderson: Past News Updates ( ▲ View most recent update )